On the eve of my 28th birthday, I thought it would be cool to share what I’ve understood of this thing, we call life.

 – If the mood is low, be the one that uplifts the spirit of others.
 You’ll be surprised how contagious excitement and happiness are.

 – In saying that, life is full of pricks.
 And you’ll be surprised how close they can be to you at times.
 Learn to remove them, break them and flick them if you must.
 It’s not the most Christlike approach, but in societies such as ours.
 Sometimes you must play a little rough.

-– But only go for such measures, when you have attempted the nicer alternatives without success.
+– Only go for such measures, when you have attempted the nicer alternatives without success.
 Expecting difficulty, often makes sure that you will meet it.

 – Inspiration and motivation are never enough.
 Your dreams and ambitions require: routine, structure, discipline and execution.
 Work on this gradually and don’t judge yourself too harshly if you fail.
 It’s easier for some than others.